How Long Has It Been Since

 We’ll take a look into your ears to make sure they are healthy.
 We’re looking for anything that could be blocking your ear canal and to verify that there are no structural issues with your eardrum.

-Some patients who experience hearing issues discover that the problem is not permanent, but related to inflammation, a bug, growth, earwax or fluff physically blocking their ear canal.
+Some patients who experience hearing issues discover that the problem is not permanent, but related to inflammation, a bug, growth, or earwax blocking their ear canal.

 3. Hearing Tests